CAREinMIND™ mental health services

 What is the referral process?

-Referrals are assessed and triaged, based on a person’s clinical needs, then allocated to an appropriate, experienced mental health practitioner.
+Referrals are assessed and prioritised, based on a person’s clinical needs, then allocated to an appropriate, experienced mental health practitioner.

-Note that if referrals are incomplete or ineligible, they may delay your patient’s care.
-The CAREinMIND team, or On the Line (for SPS only) will contact the referrer with a request for more information or recommendations about alternative services.
+Please note that if referrals are incomplete or ineligible, they may delay your patient’s care.
+Our team will contact the referrer with a request for more information or recommendations about alternative services.